Progressive Conservative Association of Nova Scotia: History

-The party in recent years
+Recent history

 After six years of Liberal governments led by John Savage and later Russel MacLellan, PC leader John Hamm was elected premier in 1999.
-After taking office, he invested more in education and health care. implemented some tax cuts and sold or closed government-owned industries such as Sydney Steel.
+After taking office, he invested more in education and health care, implemented some tax cuts and sold or closed government-owned industries such as Sydney Steel.
 His government also passed tough lobbyist registration legislation, introduced smoking cessation initiatives, provided new funding for community college modernization and achieved historically high economic growth and employment numbers.
-His government was the first to truly balance provincial finances in 25 years in 2002.Rodney MacDonald took the party reins from Hamm in 2006 and subsequently became Premier of Nova Scotia.
+His government was the first to balance provincial finances in 25 years in 2002.
+Hamm retired as Premier of Nova Scotia and leader of the PC party in 2006.Rodney MacDonald was elected to replace Hamm as party leader in 2006 and subsequently became Premier of Nova Scotia.
 Through strategic investments in rural broadband infrastructure, MacDonald continued to expand high-speed internet access throughout the province.
 MacDonald's government moved to help stabilize energy costs, grow the economy and attract new investment to the province.

 The 2006 election resulted in a reduced minority for MacDonald and the Progressive Conservatives were reduced to third-party status in the 2009 election.
 On June 24, 2009, MacDonald stepped down as leader and Karen Casey was named the interim leader.

-As the only candidate in the leadership election, Jamie Baillie became leader of the PC Party on October 30, 2010.
-He led the party into the 2013 election, and won eleven seats to form the Official Opposition.
+Jamie Baillie became leader of the PC Party on October 30, 2010 after running unopposed.
+He led the party into the 2013 election, and won eleven seats allowing the PC party form the Official Opposition.
 In the 2017 election, the party retained official opposition status, and increased their seat count to 17.

 On November 1, 2017, Baillie announced he was stepping down as leader.
 Baillie was to remain in the position until a new leader was chosen, however on January 24, 2018, he resigned after the party executive requested his immediate resignation due to "allegations of inappropriate behaviour".
 Following his resignation, Pictou West MLA Karla MacFarlane was named interim leader.

-The party president is David Bond.
-The party also has a recognized youth wing called the Nova Scotia Young Progressive Conservative Association whose president is Scott Ellis.
+In 2018, Tim Houston was elected the leader of the PC party after getting a large plurality of the points in the first round.

-In the 2021 Nova Scotia general election, the Progressive Conservative party won a majority government for the first time since 1999 and formed government for the first time since 2006.
+In the 2021 Nova Scotia general election, Tim Houston fought the campaign on a pledge to spend more to fix healthcare.
+The Progressive Conservative party won a majority government for the first time since 1999 and formed government for the first time since 2006.

-Values and mission

 According to the PC Party website, their mission is "to form a fiscally responsible, socially progressive government that promotes individual achievement and personal responsibility, is accountable to its citizens, listens to its people, embraces innovation, preserves the best of our unique heritage and diverse cultures and learns from the past".

-The Progressive Conservative Party of Nova Scotia and the Conservative Party of Canada are two separate entities.